MaterializeInc/materialize/doc/user/content/sql/patterns/top-k.md

 ## Top 1 using `DISTINCT ON`

-If _K_ = 1, i.e., you would like to see only the most populous city in each state, then a simpler approach is to use `DISTINCT ON`:
+If _K_ = 1, i.e., you would like to see only the most populous city in each state, another approach is to use `DISTINCT ON`:

 ```sql
 SELECT DISTINCT ON(state) state, name